 Due to changes in legislation it is compulsory for anyone to first attend a MIAM with a qualified Mediator before beginning court proceedings.
 If mediation is unsuitable in your case, the mediator will be able to complete the documentation to enable you to begin court proceedings.

-No however at the end of the process your Mediator will prepare a written Memorandum of Understanding which details all of the details you have agreed to.
+At the end of the mediation process your Mediator will prepare a written Memorandum of Understanding which outlines all of the details you have agreed to.
 For financial matters this can be then presented to your solicitors who can then draft an agreement to make the arrangements legally binding.
 This will avoid the need for a judge to make a decision and the costly court process.

 In child contact arrangements, research has shown that arrangements that have been negotiated by the parents are far more likely to work than arrangements imposed on them by a Judge.